Does playing chess or understanding the concepts of it seem problematic to you? No worries, you are not alone.

 - Practice, Practice, and Practice because Practice makes a man perfect!: Practice will make you understand the concept of playing chess better.
 Yes, chess seems like a complex game to all, but once played following the simple yet easy steps, anybody can very soon become an ace.
 Play this recreational game online versus computer or with your friends or family.
 Just make sure you practice daily.

-All in all, trust and follow the above-given basic rules and tactics.
+All in all, trust and follow the above given basic rules and tactics.
 That done, nothing can stop you from enjoying and learning this game.
-Also, remember, in this game, Patience is key.

 © 2021 Serii